zeno4ever/outlinedemoparty/content/compos.md

 # General Rules

-* Anyone is allowed to participate in our compos and we welcome remote entries which can submitted through [a url that we announce  soonTM]
+* Anyone is allowed to participate in our compos and we welcome remote entries which can submitted through [wuhu](https://party.outlinedemoparty.nl/)
 * Only previously unreleased work may be entered into the competitions.
 * Use common sense, don’t break any Dutch laws, respect copyright law and don’t cheat.
 * Competitions can be merged, split, or cancelled at the compo team’s discretion.
 However, we will try to seek agreement from the involved creators if feasible.
 Rule of thumb is that at least three entries are required for a compo to be held.